McCord Museum Mobile Apps

 The iPhone application MTL Urban Museum provides a unique opportunity to revisit the history of Montreal landmarks such as Sainte-Catherine Street, Sherbrooke Street, Old Montreal, Mount Royal Park and the McGill University campus.
 Launched in September 2011, it superimposes historic images onto present-day views of 150 locations in the city drawing on the 1.2 million pictures in the Notman Photographic Archives.

-The cutting-edge application, which uses augmented reality, is available for free at the App Store.
+The cutting-edge application, which uses augmented reality, is available for free in the App Store.

 Your device's GPS function and a pin map help locate the views offered in the application.
 It superimposes a 2D picture of the location as it appeared in the past over a 3D image of the same spot today.
 Information is also provided about the title, the date the photo was taken, the name of the object, building or individual shown, the accession number, as well as a short description of what you are seeing.